mapbox/mapbox-gl-native/README.md

 npm install mapbox-gl-native
 ```

-However, other platforms will fall back to a source compile with `make build`.
-To compile this module, make sure all submodules are initialized.
+However, other platforms will fall back to a source compile with `npm run build`.
+To compile this module, make sure all submodules are initialized with `git submodule update --init`.

 ## Rendering a map tile